About

 [Not me, my classmates, or my teacher.
 But I do remember desks like that.]

 That incident was traumatic, and for a long time afterwards, I stopped writing novels.
 During my teenage and college years I was more interested in good grades and boys, not necessarily in that order, and avoided anything artsy to my great regret now.
 It wasn’t until I got to grad school and was looking for ways to avoid writing my dissertation in medieval history that I returned to fiction writing.
-What a bad idea, a very bad idea!
+What a bad idea to do both, a very bad idea!
 Both my first novel (deservedly buried in a drawer with a couple of other novels) and dissertation suffered, and went slowly, excruciatingly slowly, but I persevered and eventually finished both.

 Along the way, I came to understand that a story in your head isn’t quite the same as fiction on the page.
 Imagination is definitely necessary for fiction, but it’s not enough.
-Writing is about getting the words right to produce an emotional experience.
+Writing is about finding the right words to produce an emotional experience.
 Well, it’s not as easy as it might sound, especially for someone who never really wanted to be a writer in the first place.
 It took years of hard work–workshops, courses, how-to books and articles, joining writers’ organizations, an awesome local critique group (see my Writing Life), and lots of practice to get published.